Do you have a winter safety kit for your car? Here are items that can prevent, or help you deal with, an emergency on the road this winter.

 Here are Insurance Coverage of Texas recommendations for a winter safety kit for your car:

 - Ice scraper.
-We've probably all used a credit card to try to scrape off our icy windshield at one time or another.
-An ice scraper is much more effective method, however, to remove snow and ice from your line of sight before you drive.
+We’ve probably all used a credit card to try to scrape off our icy windshield at one time or another.
+An ice scraper is a much more effective method, however, to remove snow and ice from your line of sight before you drive.